dselivanov/text2vec/README.md

 ![htop](https://raw.githubusercontent.com/dselivanov/text2vec/gh-pages/images/htop.png)
 *Author of the package is a little bit obsessed about efficiency.*

 This package is efficient because it is carefully written in C++, which also means that text2vec is memory friendly.
-Some parts, such as training GloVe word embeddings, are fully parallelized using the excellent [RcppParallel](http://rcppcore.github.io/RcppParallel/) package.
-This means that the word embeddings are computed in parallel on OS X, Linux, Windows, and Solaris (x86) without any additional tuning or tricks.
+Some parts (such as GloVe) are fully parallelized using the excellent [RcppParallel](http://rcppcore.github.io/RcppParallel/) package.
+This means that the word embeddings are computed in parallel on OS X, Linux, Windows, and even Solaris (x86) without any additional tuning or tricks.

-Other emrassingly parallel tasks such as vectorization can use any parallel backend wich supports [foreach](https://cran.r-project.org/package=foreach) package.
-So they can achieve near-linear scalability with number of available cores.
+Other emrassingly parallel tasks (such as vectorization) can use any parallel backend which supports [foreach](https://cran.r-project.org/package=foreach) package.
+They can achieve near-linear scalability with number of available cores.

 Finally, a streaming API means that  users do not have to load all the data into RAM.

 # Contributing